 Therapy Services

-Therapy for women who feel silenced, without a safe space to be heard
+Therapy for women who want a safe space to be heard

 I work with women 18+ in Florida.
 All sessions are conducted via telehealth,